This article was originally published on THUMP UK.

 So how did you and Chad hit it off?

 Well actually this huge British guy got really mad and yelled at me because I spilt my drink on him.
 I got really flustered so I went out to the smoking area and looked for someone or anyone to talk to about it.
 Chad and Mitch were sitting on the ground and I said, "DO YOU GUYS WANT TO HEAR WHAT JUST HAPPENED TO ME?"
 The boys nodded so I explained the story.
 Mitch got a bit distracted and Chad was just staring at me listening so intently so I ended up just telling the whole story to him.
-I had to apologise to him after and thanked him for being the only one listening.
+I had to apologize to him after and thanked him for being the only one listening.
 After that we had a little boogie.
 Chad was meant to go to a family dinner but instead we went to Lucky Coq for cheap pizza after Revs.
 Chad paid for my pizza and bought me a glass of shiraz and skipped his family dinner.

 How did you get together after that and how long have you been together now?